 Myth #8: There won’t be enough vaccine available for my second dose, so what is the point of getting the first?

-Fact: The supply of vaccine comes from Federal Government to the State of Nevada to Intermountain Healthcare.
+Fact: The supply of vaccine comes from Federal Government to the State of Nevada to Intermountain Health.
 While the delivery of vaccine has been slower than we would like, there will be enough supply for 2 full doses of the vaccine as planned.

 Myth #9: The recovery rate of COVID-19 for young health people is high, better to take my chances with the disease.